Itinerary:

 As the afternoon creeps in and you start to unwind, watch the sunset over Lake Wivenhoe, the largest lake in South East Queensland.
 Settle onto a picnic blanket at the top of the lookout at Mount Glorious, listen to the soft songs of native birds and see the last of the sun sparkle across the lake and the lush green mountains as stars populate the sky.

 Enjoy the ‘Contemporary Country’ experience as you dine at the Samford Hotel.
 Take your pick from their three eateries featuring a historic public bar, lax HOPS Bar, and garden bar and grill.
-If you’re looking for a more modern dining experience, head to Pause and enjoy dinner in their alfresco dining area set amongst a quaint courtyard garden.
+If you’re looking for a more modern dining experience, head to Village Kitchen and Bar and enjoy dinner in their alfresco dining area set amongst a quaint courtyard garden.

 If you’ve never picked and eaten a strawberry, then you’ve never tasted the fruit at its best.
 Not only are they juicer and more vibrant when picked fresh, it’s also a fun activity for the whole family.
 LuvaBerry opens its doors to the public during picking season so you can stock up on all things strawberry to take with you (including their delicious Strawberry Freeze-Dried Crunch), or set up in their Farmgate Cafe and enjoy their homemade creations.